 She looks at least 20 years younger than her actual age.
 She eats a healthy diet much like the one that is described below, and it is something she has done for over half of her life.
 Are you wondering how you too can achieve Super Ager status?

 Eat Like a Greek – Multiple studies have found the Mediterranean diet is good for brain and heart health.
 It improves mood, cholesterol and prevents coronary artery disease and diabetes.
+If you suspect you might have diabetes, unfortunately, then it’s best to be well-aware of signs of non-healing diabetic foot ulcers.
 Those who follow the diet eat plenty of vegetables, whole grains, fruit, lean protein, and drink an occasional glass of red wine.
 [For more information on the specifics of this diet, check out: http://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/in-depth/mediterranean-diet/art-20047801]

 Exercise your Body and your Brain – Several other studies have found that reading, doing crossword puzzles and exercising the body and the brain in general is good for maintaining cognitive function.
 This is something that my mother has done for decades.
-She has always been physically active.
+She has always been physically active by playing doubles tennis, bridge and golf.
+I saw this golf launch monitor online and this is perfect for those who want to practice their golf swing more effectively.
 If you have not been physically active yourself, it is never too late to start; fitness can be achieved at any age.